spinning plants

 - awful feeling. awful awful awful. hate.

-- easy to spin, quite grippy, easy joins
+- easy joins

 - difficult to tell apart from stray plant matter